mahrud/mahrud.github.io/journal.md

 - profiling and benchmarking techniques
 - code coverage and linting tools

-You can also follow the M2 [repository](https://github.com/Macaulay2/M2/) and list of [issues](https://github.com/Macaulay2/M2/issues) on GitHub or my fork of the [repository](https://github.com/mahrud/M2/) for updates.
+You can also follow the M2 [repository] and list of [issues] on GitHub.
 If there is anything you would like to see improved, or if you would like to get involved, please get in touch.

 {% comment %}
 ## Ideas